Contribution to a Circulating Society

 The CITIZEN Group is promoting waste reduction activities in all workplaces, from factories to offices and employee cafeterias, with the aim of realizing a recycling-oriented society through waste reduction and recycling.
 We have set a domestic recycling rate target of 99.5% or higher and will continue our efforts to recycle resources through the effective use of waste.

-Byproducts and Waste Emissions
+Valuables and Waste Emissions

 Graph